Kotlin/dokka/docs/topics/overview.md

 ## Community

-Dokka has a dedicated `#dokka` channel in [Kotlin Community Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) where you can chat about Dokka itself, its plugins and how to develop them, and get in touch with maintainers.
+Dokka has a dedicated `#dokka` channel in [Kotlin Community Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) where you can chat about Dokka, its plugins and how to develop them, as well as get in touch with maintainers.